Jan Bednarek: International career

 On 4 September 2017, Bednarek made his international debut for Poland in a 3–0 victory over Kazakhstan.

-In May 2018, he was named in Poland’s preliminary 35-man squad for the 2018 World Cup in Russia.

-On 28 June 2018, he scored his first goal for Poland, the only goal in a 1–0 victory over Japan at the World Cup.
+In May 2018, he was named in Poland's preliminary 35-man squad for the 2018 World Cup in Russia.
+On 28 June 2018, he scored his first goal for Poland, the only goal in a 1–0 victory over Japan.
+In May 2021, Bednarek was named in the Poland squad for the delayed UEFA Euro 2020.
+Following a 3–2 defeat to Sweden, Poland subsequently finished bottom of Group E. In November 2022, he was named in the Poland squad for the 2022 World Cup in Qatar.
+On 7 June 2024, Bednarek was selected by coach Michał Probierz for UEFA Euro 2024.

 Personal life

-His brother Filip is also a footballer, who currently plays as a goalkeeper for the Polish club Lech Poznań.
+His brother Filip is also a footballer, who currently plays as a goalkeeper for the Dutch club Sparta Rotterdam.